 As active parents, we want the best gear for us and our daughter.
 We actually don’t own a car, so it is very important that we can move freely at times without the trolley.
 If you like convenience as much as we do, then a baby carrier is definitely a great option!

 We know what you are thinking, it is a jungle out there when it comes to choosing the best baby carrier.
 This may lead to some serious decision anxiety.
-We got Baby Bear One from my sister and were quite happy about it.
+We got Baby Bjorn One from my sister and were quite happy about it.
 However, we wanted to test Ergobaby 360 as an alternative.

 So, here comes a comprehensive baby carrier test that hopefully will help you choose the best baby carrier for you and your little one.